<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=142641566396183&amp;ev=PageView&amp;noscript=1">

 Posted by Patricia Q. Connolly on Feb 19, 2020 3:21:58 PM

-In its truest form, strategic alliances are mutually useful relationships among nonprofits and are most often intended to strengthen mission and impact by coming together for a common purpose.
+In its truest form, a strategic alliance is a mutually beneficial relationship among nonprofits, most often intended to strengthen mission and impact by coming together for a common purpose.

-Despite the potential benefits though, strategic alliances do not come without pitfalls and challenges.
+Strategic alliances offer potential benefits yet also come with pitfalls and challenges.
 In fact, the success and salience of alliance efforts and their long-term effectiveness for improved allocation of resources is often debated.
-In my experience, boards that conduct thorough due diligence to mitigate risks and show commitment to supporting management throughout the process see long-term success.
+Boards that conduct thorough due diligence to mitigate risks and show commitment to supporting management throughout the process see long-term success.

-I can think of countless examples of nonprofit strategic alliances that are successful and just as many that have failed.
-At the 2020 BoardSource Leadership Forum, I look forward to leading an intimate roundtable discussion on strategic alliances and analyzing how and why some nonprofits got it right and others did not.
-The more time we, as nonprofit leaders, spend talking about strategic alliances and the role that boards should play in contributing to the success of alliances, the better we will collectively contribute to building financially healthy nonprofits that foster community vitality.
+The more time we, as nonprofit leaders, spend asking the right questions, talking about strategic alliances and the role that boards should play in contributing to the success of alliances, the better we will collectively contribute to building financially healthy nonprofits that foster community vitality.

 Topics: strategic partnerships